kellpossible/email-weather/docs/content/_index.md

 {{ response_email(body_path="snippets/london_short_body.html") }}

+See the [User Manual](./manual#short) for help understanding the short forecast format.

-You can also request a more detailed plain text format of forecast email:
+You can also request a more detailed and easier to read plain text format of forecast email:

 {% new_email(subject="Forecast for London") %}
 51.5287718,-0.2416804 <b>ML</b>